Ma-Lab-Berkeley/deep-representation-learning-book/README.md

 Generally, you should be accessing the source code for one of the following purposes:
 - You want to build the book, or one of its chapters, from scratch.
 See [this section](#building-the-book-or-chapter).
+- You want to use the source code that generated a figure in the book.
+See [this section](#using-the-code).
 - You want to contribute some content, for example a translation, or some technical content within one or more chapters.
-See
+See [this section](#making-a-contribution).
-- You want to use the source code that generated a figure in the book.

 ## Building the Book or a Chapter